PratyayDhond/kindle-highlights-backend/README.md

 - Fixed Static Free Signup coins (500 coins) being sent in welcome mail.
 Now fetching dynamic value from environment variable.
 - Added Redundant Highlights removal via overlapping sub-intervals solution.

+### 1.2.1

+- Updated Rendundancy Removal algorithm to ignore notes, and include all notes in the highlights regardless of the overlap with the highlights for the loc field.
+- Fixed Redundancy Removal removing note/highlight if only 1 present in the book. \[Weird Edge case bug I will say]